acmacy/Getting-and-cleaning-data/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables that were estimated from these signals are: (after filtering)

-mean(): Mean value
+* mean(): Mean value
-std(): Standard deviation
+* std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+* angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+* gravityMean
-tBodyAccMean
+* tBodyAccMean
-tBodyAccJerkMean
+* tBodyAccJerkMean
-tBodyGyroMean
+* tBodyGyroMean
-tBodyGyroJerkMean
+* tBodyGyroJerkMean

+## Input Dataset after merging
+Dimensions:
+* Before filtering: 10299 rows, 563 columns
+* After filtering: 10299 rows, 89 columns
+* Tiny dataset (with average): 180 rows, 88 columns

+## Procedure followed
+* Check for presence of Directory (create new if not present)
+* Download Zip File of raw Dataset
+* Unzip downloaded dataset
+* Read Training Data using read.delim()
+* Read Test Data using read.delim()
+* Combine data in train folder using cbind()
+* Combine data in test folder using cbind()
+* Combine Training & Test Data using rbind()
+* Add Variable names to combined dataset after reading "features.txt"
+* Filter dataset variables to include only Mean & Standard Deviation variables
+* Read Activity Labels
+* Merge Activity labels with filtered dataset
+* Change variable names to make them descriptive using colnames()
+* View Final Clean dataset
+* Create independent tidy Dataset with Averages using aggregate() in dplyr package
+* Export tidy data set to get text file

 ## Summary Statistics for all variables in Clean Dataset